catalyst/moodle-tiny_wordimport/README.md

 See http://docs.moodle.org/en/Installing_plugins for details on installing Moodle plugins.

 ## Usage
-Either use the Insert Word button in the TinyMCE editor and select a .docx Word file from the file picker, or drag and drop a .docx file into the editor.
+Either use the Insert Word button in the TinyMCE editor and select a `.docx` Word file from the file picker, or drag and drop a `.docx` file into the editor.
+Note that `.doc` files are currently not supported.

 ## Settings
 By default, all editing teachers have the capability `tiny/wordimport:add` to import Word files in the TinyMCE editor, either via the import button or via drag-and-drop.